 England Furniture does not list contact information (phone) on their website.
 I did some research and got a phone number 423 and have left messages with Bill W. (I believe that this is a dummy voice mailbox that no one ever listens to, at least no one calls back).
 It appears that there is a history of this company selling poor quality products.
 Hopefully, posting this will help someone else making the same mistake I made.
 I bought a sofa that is falling apart after two months.

-England Furniture Company Profile
+England Furniture Company Information

 - Company Name: